acobbina717/ShoppingApp/README.md

 ## Purpose

-The purpose of ShoppingApp is to provide a user-friendly platform for customers to browse and purchase sneakers and clothing from a variety of brands.
+Provide a user-friendly platform for customers to browse and purchase sneakers and clothing from a variety of categories.

 ## Dependencies
 - Next JS
 - TypeScript
 - NextAuth
 - Prisma
 - MongoDB
 - Stripe
+- Mantine UI